ERASMUS+

 Noëla Zaharia – EuCF-Certified Professional Coach, Experiential Learning Designer & Facilitator, Youth Worker

-How Do You Empower Youth To Develop SELF-Leadership Skills?
+Empowering Youth To Develop SELF-Leadership Skills

 Fostering safe spaces where people can EXPLORE deep communication and understanding to EVOLVE in 4 key-areas: relationships, conflict resolution, time management, creativity